haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 ## AR STAGE (Allocate/Rename)

 -rd will first update the FRAT
+- false dependencies between renamed instructions heading to RS will be corrected
--false dependencies will be corrected
+- false dependencies due to retiring instructions updating the RAT after read will also be corrected
--instruction will be assigned to an open Reservation Station Entry
+- instruction will be assigned to an open Reservation Station Entry

 ## RS (Reservation Station) STAGE
 Centralized Reservation Station to reduce stalls